rowancape/block_puzzles/README.md

 ---

-##  Why This Project Matters

-This repository demonstrates:
-- Knowledge of **advanced algorithms and data structures**
-- Comfort with **NP-complete problems**
-- Ability to develop **original solutions** from first-principles and implement **gold-standard research-based algorithms**
-- Decent understanding of **performance-oriented Rust**
-- Persistence in iterative optimization and refactoring

-It reflects real-world problem solving: starting from brute force, discovering bottlenecks, inventing optimizations, and ultimately researching and implementing a state-of-the-art solution.

----

 ##  Future Work

 - Cleaning up the code (I was fairly new to idiomatic Rust at the time of writing, and optimized for development speed instead of idiomatic code.
 I could significantly improve the code with what I've learned since).